Kailash Mansarovar Yatra: Once In A Lifetime Experience

 - Via Nathu La Pass

-- A Kailash Mansarovar Yatra by helicopter package is easier and faster.
-The duration is 12 days.
-The cost is Rs 210,000/USD2800 per person.
+A Kailash Mansarovar Yatra from Kathmandu is applicable either by helicopter or by car.
+The helicopter package is easier and faster, which takes 12 days and costs RS 210,000/USD2800 per person.
 You will be flying from Kathmandu to Simikot via Nepalgunj and take a helicopter ride from Simikot to Hilsa.
 The view over the Himalayan mountains is breathtaking and wonderful.
 After entering Tibet we will drive you to Kailash and Mansarovar.

 Extra Expenses You Might Need To Make During the Trip